Soft Autumn: The Ultimate Guide

 Drape fabric (next to your face) that is true orange and hot magenta.
 Now, these colors are strong, so take that into consideration.
 But generally, there should be a clear winner in terms of which color works.
 If the orange suits you, you are warm.
 If the pink looks better you are cool, and should go back to this article.

 Now, even if you haven’t trained your eye yet, this color test/draping will help.
 Both of these photos were taken with no makeup, natural light, and with the same camera settings.
-You can see that the orange makes my skin look blotchy and highlights a red patchiness on my nose and cheeks.
-Whereas the pink makes my skin look clear and bright.
-I am cool-toned.

 If you are in fact a Soft Autumn you will most likely have these answers: gold jewelry looks best on you, and and orange suits you best.
+But because you are a neutral/warm season you may look ok in silver or magenta.
+These two drapes are very saturated and Soft Autumn is a muted season.
+So there are many variables that can affect your interpretation of your fabric drapings.

-The modern approach to seasonal color analysis is all about how the undertone of your skin reacts to a color.
+The modern approach to seasonal color analysis is all about how the undertone of your skin reacts to color.
 And that is why the best and most accurate method is draping fabric near your face.
 If you want to try this I have a DIY Seasonal Color guide here.

 We may earn a commission from you clicking a link below.
 And as an amazon associate, we earn on qualifying purchases.
 Full affiliate policy, here.